Six of One - formed in 1977

 "The Making of The

-which was entitled "The Prisoner in Portmeirion."
-Patrick McGoohan described
+entitled "The Prisoner in Portmeirion."
+Patrick McGoohan described the original

 THE PRISONER - starring Patrick McGoohan - the cult TV classic from the Sixties, featuring 17 enigmatic episodes.